Arthur1Timmermans/portofolio/README.md

 The following folders are available:
 - a folder for all finished html files (html)
 - a folder for all used r scripts (r)
+- a folder for all used python scripts (python scripts)
+- a folder for all used SQL scripts (SQL scripts)
 - a folder for all raw data (raw)
 - a folder for all edited data files (data)
 - a folder for all used images (images)